TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/start.md

 ### Method 1: Download the Entire App Source Code

 The platform integrates the source code of all app pages and page route configurations into the BlueKing Frontend Development Framework (BKUI-CLI).
-The downloaded source package can be directly deployed in the PaaS Platform - Developer Center.
+The downloaded source package can be directly deployed in the Blueking Developer Center.

 <img src="../../../../images/help/en/page5.png" alt="grid" width="80%" class="help-img">